-- Schedule “Events” to incorporate the ideas and expertise of a wider group of employees.
+- Schedule “Events” or “Innovation challenges” to incorporate the ideas and expertise of a wider group of employees.
 Events can allow the Core Team to make rapid progress in many of the stages of innovation; especially in the idea generation phase and in elaborating business models.

 Finding time for innovation has been a real challenge at a lot of recent clients that Strategos has worked with.
 Like anything else that you consider important for the success of the company, innovation requires dedicated time – to focus, to reflect, to review and improve.
 Our research tells us that most company executives believe innovation is the key to growth.
 In my experience, companies that believe they can “layer on” an innovation program without dedicating time and people are likely to be unsuccessful and disappointed in its results.
 But there are ways to make innovation happen efficiently, and applying these four approaches that will allow more companies to take on realistic innovation programs and achieve results more in line with their expectations and ambition for the company.